 03Keep It Short

 As with a job application cover, letters should not exceed one page.
 In your first paragraph, explain what you are sending.
-This can be as straightforward as: "Enclosed please find a short story, 'Choose Me, Please!' about a game show contestant with Jumping Frenchmen of Maine disease."
+This can be as straightforward as: "Enclosed please find a short story, 'Choose Me, Please!' which describes a game show contestant with Jumping Frenchmen of Maine disease."
 If you have a genuine reason for submitting to this journal, share it, but only if you can do so while sounding sincere.

 04Other First-paragraph Information